kenshoo/python-style-guide/README.md

 ## Collections
 There are three major skills to apply to collections.

-slicing, comprehensions, and builtin functions.
+slicing, comprehensions, and builtin functions. --> Add anchors

 The purpose of this writing is to automatically associate our collection solutions with these three tools.